 Stirling Castle is one of the largest castles in Scotland and sits atop Castle Hill in Stirling, about an hour away from Edinburgh.
-It was one of the most uses Scottish royal residences and several Kings and Queens have been crowned there, including Mary, Queen of Scots.
-The first record dates from 1110 when King Alexander I dedicated a chapel there.
+It was one of the most used Scottish royal residences, and several Kings and Queens have been crowned there, including Mary, Queen of Scots.
+The first record dates from 1110, when King Alexander I dedicated a chapel there.
 He died there in 1124.

 The early Stuart Kings built the earliest surviving parts of the castle.
-It was part of the jointure of James I’s wife Joan Beaufort and she took shelter there with her son in 1437.
-James II’s wife Margaret of Denmark died at Stirling Castle in 1486.
+It was part of the jointure of James I’s wife Joan Beaufort, and she took shelter there with her son in 1437.
+James II’s wife, Margaret of Denmark, died at Stirling Castle in 1486.
 It was also part of the dower for Margaret Tudor.
-Mary, Queen of Scots was brought to the castle for safety and she was crowned in the chapel royal on 9 September 1543.
+Mary, Queen of Scots, was brought to the castle for safety and crowned in the chapel royal on 9 September 1543.
 When she returned to Scotland after being widowed, she visited Stirling Castle frequently.

-After the restoration the castle was used a prison and a formal garrison was installed from 1685.
+After the restoration, the castle was used as a prison and a formal garrison was installed from 1685.
 It was run as barracks from 1800.
-A major overhaul was completed in 2011 and the castle is now open to the public year round.
+A major overhaul was completed in 2011, and the castle is now open to the public year-round.

 Stirling is about 45 minutes by train from Edinburgh Park station.
 From there, you can either walk or take a taxi or public transportation to the Castle.
-It is quite a steep walk so we took a taxi, which was still quite reasonably priced.
+It was quite a steep walk, so we took a taxi, which was still quite reasonably priced.

 Stirling Castle is open every day except Christmas Day and Boxing Day.
 An adult ticket costs £15.00, and there are several shops and cafes on the castle grounds.
 Despite the weather, we had a perfect day out.